 These headphones, like most truly wireless designs, are very compact and highly portable.
 They will easily fit into almost any pockets, and they are a lot smaller than the Bose SoundSport Free.
 Their charging case is pretty bulky.
 However, it is flat and won't be as noticeable in your pocket as the Jaybird Run.

 The Sony SP700N in-ears come with a decent charging case that's fairly compact and will shield the earbuds from most drops and accidental impacts.
-Unfortunately, the case does not feel as high-end or as durable as some of the other truly wireless designs we've tested like Sony WF-1000X, Apple AirPods or Samsung Gear IconX.
+Unfortunately, the case does not feel as high-end or as durable as some of the other truly wireless designs we've tested like the Jabra Elite 65t, the Sony WF-1000X, or the Samsung Gear IconX.

 These headphones have a decent build quality but are not as well built as the WF-1000X also made by Sony.
 The SP700N have a slightly plasticky design although the earbuds are dense, lightweight and durable enough that you won't be too worried if you accidentally drop them once or twice.
 They also look well made and fairly high-end although not as premium as some of the other truly wireless headphones we've tested like the Apple AirPods or the BeoPlay E8.
 Unfortunately, their case further makes the overall build quality feel a bit cheap.
 The case is mostly plastic and feels less durable than that of the more premium WF-1000X.
 The lid especially feels bit fragile and likely to break but does have a nice swiveling hinge.